Joé Juneau: Post-retirement

 After his playing career, Juneau became a partner and account manager at Quebec City-based Harfan Technologies.
 Rensselaer awarded Juneau an honorary degree at the school's 2005 commencement ceremonies, then named him as the second inductee into the Rensselaer "Ring of Honor" in November.
-Between 2005-2007, Juneau moved to Fairbanks, Alaska, where he helped promote hockey to the youth in the area before moving to Kuujjuaq, Quebec, on a permanent basis, where he heads a hockey program for Inuit youth in northern Quebec focused on encouraging academic progress, a contribution for which he received the 2007 La Presse/Radio-Canada Personality of the Year Award.
+Between 2005 and 2007, Juneau moved to Fairbanks, Alaska, where he helped promote hockey to the youth in the area before moving to Kuujjuaq, Quebec, on a permanent basis.
+He established the Northern Youth Hockey Development Program, that offered itself to Inuit youth in northern Quebec.
 His involvement with the Nunavik hockey program ended in 2017.